 For the uninitiated, ETFs provide a good way to branch into passive investing

-Many of us imagine mastering the ups and downs of an unpredictable stock market as the ultimate in equities (investing).
+Many of us imagine mastering the ups and downs of an unpredictable stock market as the ultimate in equity investing.
 It is at once intimidating and mystical.
 Often, we just make do with a few hyped-up individual stocks or go with mutual funds steered by fund managers.

 But experts now are pointing out active modes of investing in equities, as mentioned above, are less than ideal for retail investors like you and me.

 Passive investing is more suitable for the average investor wanting to add to her wealth.
 Even if we are not yet familiar with passive investing, we can test the waters with exchange-traded funds (ETFs).
 They are at once diversified and easy to track (since linked to an index).

 Tavaga is everything you need to start saving for your goals, stay on track, and achieve them in time.

 ETFs are one of the primary tools for passive investing.
 It is also one of the most user-friendly ones.
 These are low-cost funds that follow the index of an equity or a commodity market.

 We can start with one ETF to diversify into passive investing rather than sticking with only active management of funds.
 Flagship Nifty ETFs afford a wide swathe of the equities market, for example.

 Dipping our feet in passive investing with an ETF is easy because we can start with just a unit of the ETF fund and there are no entry or exit charges.

 It is best to go with an equity ETF to start our passive management diversification because they are often more liquid and with a low discrepancy between their NAV and purchase price.